cmu-lib/dhlg/_projects/Juola.md

 layout: project
 title: "Stylometry and Authorship Analysis"
 breadcrumb: true
-teaser: "If you want to show videos in a large manner, the video template is the right choice."
+teaser: "This video explains stylometry and authorship attribution."
 authors:
 - name: Patrick Juola
   bio: |
     Patrick Juola (who hates writing about himself in the third person) is a computational linguist, stylometrist, digital humanist and forensic scientist.
 He is currently Professor of Computer Science at Duquesne University.
 He is best known for his identification of J.K.
 Rowling as the true author of Robert Galbraith's *The Cuckoo's Calling*, but was also principal violist of the Holmdel Symphony Orchestra in Holmdel, NJ.
   affiliation: Duquesne University
   uri:
-- name: Scott Weingart
-  bio:
-  affiliation:
-  uri:
 identifier: stylometry
 disciplines:
 - literature
+- lcs
+- english
-- culturalanalysis
+- history
 topics:
 - stylometry
 - machinelearning